nus-cs2103-AY2122S2/ip/docs/README.md

 ### List of Tasks

-List all the tasks currently in your task list.
+Lists all the tasks currently in your task list.

 Format: `list`

 ### Basic Task

-Add a basic 'ToDo' task.
+Adds a basic 'ToDo' task.

 Format: `todo [description]`

 ### Deadline

-Add a task with a specific deadline and/or time.
+Adds a task with a specific deadline and/or time.

 Format: `deadline [Description] /by yyyy-mm-dd (optionally add /HH:mm for time)`

 ### Event

-Add an event task that starts and ends between a specified time.
+Adds an event task that starts and ends between a specified time.

 Format: `event [Description] /at yyyy-mm-dd/HH:mm/HH:mm`